AndreasCnaus/PiCAN/README.md

 # PiCAN
-This repository consists of custom Linux Device Driver for MCP2515 CAN-chip as well as the user-space configuration- and test tool (see also [test](/PiCAN/test/)).
+This repository consists of custom Linux Device Driver for MCP2515 CAN-chip as well as the user-space configuration- and test tool (see also [test]([/PiCAN/test/](https://github.com/AndreasCnaus/PiCAN/tree/master/test)) for usage and results).

 ### Driver Components